ivars-silamikelis/iVar/README.md

-Filter vcf file by a list of rs IDs.
+Filter out vcf file by a list of rs IDs.
 Each ID in the list must be seperated by newline

 To test script just type: